 Serving clients in Charlotte, North Carolina, Cohn Legal is a firm focusing on intellectual property rights and trademarks.
 Cohn Legal counsels national and international clients on all matters related to intellectual property and how to protect their brands against infringement.

-Top 8 Questions Charlotte Businesses Have About Obtaining a Trademark
+Top Questions Charlotte, North Carolina Businesses Have About Obtaining a Trademark

 What is a Trademark?